nemoarchive/documentation/file_extensions.md

 * .genes.tsv.gz

 The ingest will gunzip the file(s) if gzipped.
-This is to gzip the MEX tarball when ingested
+This is to gzip the MEX tarball when ingested Currently, ingest requires unique files names, so each of the above must be prefixed with a sampleID.
+This sampleID will be stripped during processing and applied to the mex bundle.
+In other words, when a user gunzips and untars sampleID.mex.tar.gz, the result the result is a folder named 'sampleID' containing matrix.mtx.gz, features.tsv.gz, and barcodes.tsv.gz files

 ## SNAP